51st-Vfw/MissionEditing-Index/51stMapSOP/readme.md

     Optionally, Trigger Zone(s) starting with `Unpause Client` can be created.
 An 'Unpause Client' zone created over a 'Client' aircraft unit(s) will cause the mission to only automatically unpause when an aircraft unit in such a Zone slots in.
 Instead of placing such a zone over a unit, a property called `Unit` can be created in an 'Unpause Client' zone with its value set to the name of an aircraft unit to trigger unpause when slotted.
 This is helpful for selecting individual units when units are stacked on top of each other, such as when onboard an aircraft carrier.

     The property `PauseAfter` can also be added to an 'Unpause Client' Zone and given a number value.
 This will pause the server after the PauseAfter number of seconds instead of the default '30'.
 Setting a PauseAfter value of '0' will disable automatic mission pausing altogether.

+    The pause/unpause functionality is disabled when running locally in single-player mode.

     ![Optionally create zone(s) starting with 'Unpause Client'](images/Unpause-Client-Zones.png)